How your complaint will be dealt with by Girlguiding

-As a complainant or an Investigator, you must read what kind of complaints the policy covers before contacting the HQ Complaints Team.
+As a complainant you must read what kind of complaints the policy covers before contacting the HQ Complaints team.
 We will aim to respond to you in a timely manner, but as complaints about local guiding are investigated by volunteers the timescales can vary.

 How do I make a formal complaint?

 If you can’t resolve a complaint informally, you can make a formal complaint to Girlguiding HQ.

 If you make your complaint verbally, we may ask you to put it in writing.
 If you don’t want to write this yourself, you should ask someone to do this on your behalf and show you a copy for your approval and for you to sign, before sending it to the HQ Complaints team.

 If you cannot contact us in writing as above, and want reasonable adjustments under the Equality Act 2010, you can contact us as follows:

 Telephone: 020 7834 6242